 Labor Day is considered an official flag-flying holiday.
-While the U.S. Flag Code recommends flying the American Flag on all days, it specifically lists certain days as being instrumental for displaying for the American flag.
+While the U.S. Flag Code recommends flying the American Flag on all days, it specifically lists certain days for displaying the American flag.
+See the full list of American flag holidays.
 There are over a dozen official flag-flying holidays, one of which is Labor Day.
 Therefore, you should display the American flag in front of your home or business on the first Monday of September.
 It’s an easy and fulfilling way to participate in Labor Day celebrations.

 #3) Began in the Late 1800s